hdr-bgnn/Morphology-analysis/README.md

 #### Areas

 Areas are calculated as the total pixels in the mask of a trait (e.g., head area is the area of the mask of the head).
-These are described in the "Definition" column of the [Minnow_Measurements_v1.csv](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Traits_description/Minnow_Measurements_v1.csv).
+These are described in the "Definition" column of [Minnow_Measurements_v1.csv](Traits_description/Minnow_Measurements_v1.csv).

 _mask_